jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 is being shared and whom its being shared with \- and privacy policies dont always tell the complete truth of what an apps actual data collection practices are \- Solitude was built to help give more transparency to users of where their private data goes.
-Solitude makesthe process of proxying HTTP traffic and searching through HTTP traffic more straightforward.
+Solitude makes the process of proxying HTTP traffic and searching through HTTP traffic more straightforward.
 Solitude can be configured to look for any type of data that you input in a mobile or web application and reveal where that data is